Search

 Annotated COCO images

 The large dataset comprises annotated photos of everyday scenes of common objects in their natural context.
 Those objects are labeled using pre-defined classes such as “chair” or “banana”.
-The process of labeling, also named image annotation and is a very popular technique in computer vision.
+The process of labeling, also named image annotation is a very popular technique in computer vision.

-While other object recognition datasets have focused on 1) image classification, 2) object bounding-box localization, or 3) semantic pixel-level segmentation – the mscoco dataset focuses on 4) segmenting individual object instances.
+While other object recognition datasets have focused on 1) image classification, 2) object bounding-box localization, or 3) semantic pixel-level instance segmentation – the mscoco dataset focuses on 4) segmenting individual object instances.

 MSCOCO Dataset Image Segmentation